rocky-linux/documentation/docs/guides/containers/lxd_web_servers.md

 ```

 As you run each command, you should get a notification that your containers have been created, and even started.
 Then, you’ll want to check on all of them.

-!!!
-Note

-    You may want to wait before creating the proxy-server container, actually.
-There's a trick I'll show you down below that could save you time.

 Run this command to see that they’re all up and running: